How to Get Enough Sleep

 1) Daily wellness challenges that are practical and doable even with a busy schedule!
 These are emailed right to your inbox each morning.

-4) Weekly meditation & wellness deep dive via zoom or FB live, recorded versions will be available.
+3) Weekly meditation & wellness deep dive via zoom, recorded versions will be available.

 5) Monthly community walks- let’s meet up and walk together.